-Broadly, Dennis McChargue and the B-Smart lab members are interested in the psychological and biological mechanisms that explain substance use behaviors in a variety of populations as well as the related harm that results from substance use.
-Lastly, we are interested in applying these mechanistic findings to improve interventions for reducing harm or treating substance use disorders.
+Broadly, Dennis McChargue and the B-Smart lab members are interested in the psychological and biological mechanisms that explain substance use behaviors in a variety of populations, as well as related harm associated with substance use.
+We are also interested in applying these findings to improve interventions and to treat substance use disorders.

 Sexual Violence & Alcohol: